zdsman/fsetgrp-api/README.md

 From here down are all the api calls for the service.

 ### Create Group
 Creates a new group.
-When a new group is created, an FSETGrp Admin assignement is automatically added to the group for the Group owner.
+When a new group is created, an FSETGrp Admin assignement is automatically added to the group for the caller.
 Additional FSETGrp Admin assignments may be added at a later time.
+The caller is the sole owner of the group (independent of the group administator).

 An error will be returned under the following conditions:
 1. A group already exists with the same name
 2. The caller does not have necessary permissions to create Organization groups
-3. The caller does not have the organizational role of Development Manager to create "G" groups.
-4. The group name does not meet the nameing requirements
+3. The group name does not meet the nameing requirements

 ```
 create_group(GroupName='string', GroupDescription='string', Owner='string', Jurisdiction='string')